 Concepts related to digital manufacturing are also always evolving and expanding.
 Recently, some of the loudest buzz is around Industry 4.0.
 Terminology and definitions aside, however, it’s important to recognize a few things:

 - It’s indisputable that digital technologies are making manufacturers more efficient and the longer you ignore digital or get it wrong, the harder it will be to stay competitive or even survive.
 It doesn’t matter how small or old your company is.

 - Focusing on technologies that are getting a lot of press or that competitors are implementing is a recipe for a big fail, if the technology you choose is not backing up a larger well-implemented strategy.

-- Success with digital will hinge on adopting a solution mindset versus a technology mindset.
+- Success with digital will hinge on adopting a business value mindset versus a technology mindset.

-Adopt the mindset needed for a digital manufacturing solution
+Adopt the mindset needed for a digital manufacturing industry 4.0 solution

-Ultimately, success in implementing digital manufacturing technologies requires a strategic solution mindset that considers a few critical questions:
+Ultimately, success in implementing digital manufacturing for industry 4.0 technologies requires a strategic business value mindset that considers a few critical questions:

 - Improve: What are you trying to do that you can’t do today?
 What are you trying to improve that you think could be helped by technology?
 What capabilities do you want your operations to have?

 - Create value: What value do you want out of a new technology (for example, improved productivity, reduced costs)?